 Our approach is unique and it works.
 It works for adults with learning disabilities as well as children.
 An adult or child diagnosed with a “learning disability” does not have to learn to live with it.
 NACD will work with you and/or your child to develop an efficient if not superior level of function.
 Many of our “gifted” children came to us as learning disabled.
 We expect success!

-NACD Learning Disabilities & Attention Issues (Full Seminar) on YouTube
+NACD Learning & Attention Problems – Understanding What Works (Full Seminar) on YouTube

 NACD Education Series on YouTube